-The Eighteenth District PTA serves K-12 students and their families in Northern California; representing parents, teachers, and students of the Travis, Vallejo, Fairfield, and Benicia Unified School Districts in the communities of Solano and Napa Counties.
+The Eighteenth District PTA serves TK-12 students and their families in Northern California; representing parents, teachers, and students of the Travis, Vallejo City, Fairfield-Suisun, Benicia, and Napa Valley Unified School Districts in the communities of Solano and Napa Counties.

 Eighteenth District PTA Provides:

 Collaboration with Community Agencies